-The Black Awareness Group provides an opportunity for any UofSC Lancaster student to plan and to participate in functions and activities directed toward promoting and creating a better understanding of African-American culture and its great heritage.
+The Black Awareness Group provides an opportunity for any USC Lancaster student to plan and to participate in functions and activities directed toward promoting and creating a better understanding of African-American culture and its great heritage.

 Campus Crusade for Christ

 Campus Crusade for Christ exists to provide regular opportunities to study and discuss the Bible, worship, and pray in a group setting.
 This gives members chances for fellowship, encouragement, and spiritual development.
 Campus Crusade has an open-door policy.
-Everyone in the UofSC Lancaster community is welcome, and there are no “members” in the sense of meeting certain requirements or being accepted into membership.
+Everyone in the USC Lancaster community is welcome, and there are no “members” in the sense of meeting certain requirements or being accepted into membership.

 Peer Advisor at Lancaster

 Peer Advisor at Lancaster (PAL) is the organization involved with new student orientation.
 PALs acquaint new students with campus services and activities.
 They work with the orientation director, faculty members, staff, and administration during various projects and events.
 PALs receive a stipend each semester that pays a portion of their tuition.
-PAL applications are available in January.
-Selection of PALs is completed by February 28.
-The appointment is for one year.

 Rotaract clubs are part of a global effort to bring peace and understanding to the world on the community level.
 Rotaract clubs organize a variety of projects and activities, depending on the interests of club members.
-Members gain professional business and leadership experience.
-Rotaract meets the first and third Wednesdays of every month.

 Student Government Association